Pilot projects: Digital therapeutic experiments

 Digital treatment of cancer patients throughout the service system

 Cancer treatment is often very expensive.
 Better targeting of treatment can lead to significant cost savings.
 This pilot project will introduce a digital therapy to guide and advise patients and healthcare professionals throughout the treatment path (including surgery, pharmaceutical and radiotherapy, follow-up and symptomatic treatment).
-At the same time, a digitally enabled approach will be created that uses data actively generated by patients to develop a safer and less expensive treatment solution.
-The aim is to improve the effectiveness of care and reduce treatment costs.
+At the same time, the aim was to create a digitally-enabled approach that uses data actively generated by patients to develop a safer and more cost-effective care package.
+The aim was to improve the effectiveness of care and reduce treatment costs.

 Project implemented by: Siun Sote (Joint municipal authority for North Karelia social and health services), Heli Aalto